LERCO

 • Study of epigenetic changes in monoclonal gammopathies

-The purpose of the activity is to increase the diagnostic possibilities for hemato-oncological diseases – multiple myeloma, acute myeloid leukemia and lymphomas, by specific analyses of gene and its mutational status.
-The research will be focused on oncogenic cell signaling to identify new therapeutic targets.
+The goal of this activity is to enhance diagnostic capabilities for hematologic malignancies such as multiple myeloma, acute myeloid leukemia, and lymphomas, focusing on oncogenic cellular signaling to identify new therapeutic targets.

-• Validation and functional characterization of mutations and genes in hematological malignancies to obtain diagnostic, predictive and stratification biomarkers
+• Validation and functional characterization of mutations and genes in hematologic malignancies

-• Literature and bioinformatics research of publicly available genomic databases
+• Literature review and bioinformatic exploration of genomic databases

 • Selection of candidate genes and mutations